ricniew/ibm-itcam-silent-config/README.md

           All server set in this parameter must be running otherwise not processed!

     -x    If set action (-a argument) is executed.
 By default only the silent response file is going to be created.
 Note that checks to ensure a successful execution are still performed.
           Hence check both response file and the message flow.

     -d    If set, temporary files are deleted.
-By default those files are not deleted but overwritten during the next call
+By default those files are not deleted but overwritten during the next call.

 -----------------------------------

 1. Configure two server in production environment with ITCAM Managing Server and TEMA for WebSphere enabled\
-    \

     itcam-cfg.sh -h /usr/WebSphere/AppServer -e prod -m yndiag -a config -v 7.3.0.0.02 -s Portal\_01,Portal\_02 **--x**\
-    *\

     *If you want to override the Dmgr SOAP\_CONNECTOR\_ADDRESS Port discovered automatically please use -p argument:\
     \